farxC/farxC/README.md

 ### Hi there 👋
  ## ** About Me **
-  - My name is Rafael, I'm currently entusiast of technology and student passionate about programming.
+  - My name is Rafael, I'm technology entusiast and passionate about programming.
 My interest's about tech are from very long time (my 9yo) and since them I continually learned about the systems that     circulate the Computer Sciencie and Web today.
   - I'm currently learning about React (and React-Native)
   - I like computer sciencie, literature and resistance training.